xinyiLLL/prostate-reproducibility/README.md

 extract_radiomics.py implements the extraction of radiomics features from metric (ADC and IMPULSED-derived) mappings.

 ## Data Preparation
-for each patient case contains
+for each patient case nii files contains

 ADC